Ohio State SAT Scores: Full Breakdown

 Getting into Ohio State with a low SAT score is possible, but challenging.
 “Low” is a relative term, of course: below-average scores for Ohio State are still quite high when compared to the national averages.

-To be specific, the lower quartile SAT score at Ohio State is a 1310.
-This means that Ohio State students in the lowest 25% scored at or below a 1310.
+To be specific, the lower quartile SAT score at Ohio State is a 1330.
+This means that Ohio State students in the lowest 25% scored at or below a 1330.
 The national average composite SAT score is about 1050.
-Therefore, the lowest 25% of student admitted to Ohio State achieved up to 260 points higher on their SAT than the national average.
+Therefore, the lowest 25% of student admitted to Ohio State achieved much higher on their SAT than the national average.
 With this in mind, it would be in an applicant’s best interest to aim for the lower quartile, if not higher.

 However, it is still possible to get into Ohio State with an SAT score below these measurements: applicants who demonstrate strong academic and extracurricular performance can stand out in other ways.
 A student with a below-average score who demonstrates leadership and initiative through a community service project may be judged more favorably than an applicant with an above-average score who doesn’t demonstrate initiative outside of studying and testing.